‘The ultimate goal is to enable people to improve their lives, making them more enjoyable and comfortable.’

 Simone van den Broek completed an MA in Industrial Design at Eindhoven University of Technology, and a BA in Communication & Multimedia Design at Avans University of Applied Sciences.
 The combination of these two design disciplines ensures that she designs comprehensive and compelling concepts.
 She combines a scientific basis with a practical approach, shaping concepts from start to finish with the aim of activating certain behaviour.

 Simone is a specialist in Design Research and Behavioural Change Design.
 Her passion is design that makes people think and encourages them to take action.
 Using design, she informs, amuses and activates her audience.
-The ultimate goal is to enable people to improve their lives, making them more enjoyable and comfortable
+The ultimate goal is to provide people with the information, skills and tools that enable them to improve the quality of their daily lives.

 Publications